se-edu/learningresources/contents/node/nodejs.md

 ## Use Cases

-Node is **good** for
+Node is **good** for:
 * **Processing high volumes of I/O-bound requests**.
 A single instance of a Node server will be more efficient and can serve more requests with the same hardware than most other servers, due to its event driven architecture.
-This makes the Node server faster and more scalable.
+This makes a node server faster and more scalable.
 * **Real time applications** where you have to process a large volume of requests with little delay.
-This includes instant messaging apps and collaborative editing apps where you can watch the document being modified live such as Trello and Google Docs.
+This includes instant messaging apps and collaborative editing apps where you can watch the document being modified live such as [Trello](https://trello.com/) and Google Docs.
 Node is a good choice as it can handle multiple client requests even while waiting for responses.
 * **Single-page applications** where a lot of processing and rendering is done on the client's side and the backend server only needs to provide a simple API.
 Node can process many requests with low response times.
 In addition, you can reuse and share <tooltip content="e.g. validation logic for user inputs">JavaScript code</tooltip> between the client and server.

 However, Node is **not suitable** for